 At present the choir has 25 singers.
 This number fluctuates from concert to concert depending upon singer availability and the musical requirements of the concert programme.
 The choir committee reserves the right to invite selected singers to join the choir for specific concerts should the need arise.

 Entry to the choir is by audition provided there is a vacancy for the voice being auditioned.
 The newly auditioned voice will then be required to do a concert probation before being admitted to the choir as a full member.
 Participation in choir concerts is not mandatory and all choir members are allowed to skip concerts providing they declare their non availability before rehearsals begin.

 The choir rehearses on a Monday evenings in the music room of St Gabriels School, in Newbury.
 Each concert requires a maximum of 6 evening rehearsals and an afternoon rehearsal on the concert day.
 As the concerts programmes are put together on less than twelve hours’ rehearsal time all singers are expected to come to the first rehearsal familiar with the music.

 The choir does not have a permanent musical director but invites people to conduct the choir on a concert by concert basis.
 This allows the choir either to put together its own musical programmes or be imported into other concerts where the responsibility of the concert rests with an external source.

-The conductors are present at auditions and re-auditions and will present their recommendations to the committee on the suitabililty of a singer to join or remain in the choir.
+The conductors are present at auditions and will present their recommendations to the committee on the suitabililty of a singer to join the choir.
 The committee will then make a decision based on this recommendation.